Cmieytee/TERRAFORM/Two_tier_application/README.md

 ## terraform plan
 Generates an execution plan for the Terraform configuration
 ## terraform apply
-The command is employed to execute the Terraform configuration, initiating the creation or modification of resources within the specified AWS environment.
+Executes the Terraform configuration, initiating the creation or modification of resources within the specified AWS environment.